Posted - July 18, 2014 | Updated : August 24, 2015

 Consider this panel a "snapshot" of the way things were.
-Reginald Hudlin doesn't like the teacher gig and gets Peter laid-off this issue and back to being a Daily Bugle photographer, it all happens in this issue.
+Reginald Hudlin doesn't like the teacher gig and gets Peter laid-off this issue and back to being a Daily Bugle photographer.

 Good start, but now our flight in Air Hudlin begins to experience some turbulence.

 Peter goes back to Stark Tower, sees Aunt May and Jarvis, and acts like this.